MohammadAboulEla/any-palette/README.md

 # any-palette

+Built on top of [auto-palette](https://github.com/t28hub/auto-palette) for the color extraction and [egui](https://github.com/emilk/egui) for the UI.

 ![any-palette screenshot](assets/app.webp)

 A small desktop app that extracts color swatches from an image.
 Open or drag-drop a picture, tweak the algorithm and theme, hit **Extract**, and copy each swatch as `#RRGGBB`.